ryanfb/etc/_posts/2015-01-28-increasing_boot2docker_allocations_on_os_x.md

     boot2docker start

 Verify changes with `boot2docker config` or by ssh'ing into the `boot2docker` VM with `boot2docker ssh` and using e.g. `df -h` or `cat /proc/meminfo`.

+### Footnotes:

+[^docker-machine]: With the release of [`docker-machine`](https://docs.docker.com/machine/), that's probably how you're running `docker` under OS X now and these instructions no longer apply.
+However, if you were previously running `boot2docker` and follow [the `docker-machine` migration instructions](https://docs.docker.com/machine/migrate-to-machine/), any changes you made to `boot2docker` disk and memory sizes should carry over.
+With the `docker-machine` VirtualBox driver, you should be able to use `--virtualbox-disk-size` and `--virtualbox-memory` as arguments to `docker-machine create -d virtualbox`; presumably, you can do the same `stop`/`rm`/`create`/`start` cycle around this.